Skip to main content

 For wildlife, create a balanced environment to attract species naturally.
 Adding rocks, logs or a gentle slope can enable easier access for amphibians, making your pond a welcoming habitat.
 Regularly monitor the pond to ensure water quality supports a healthy ecosystem.

-If you also want to keep your grass and flowers thriving, installing a drip irrigation system can be a highly efficient way to ensure consistent watering.
+If you want to keep your grass and flowers thriving, installing a drip irrigation system can be an efficient way to ensure consistent watering.
 For all drip irrigation system costs, visit our price guide.

 Maintaining and Caring for Your Pond